marph91/joppy/README.md

 - `API_TOKEN`: Set this variable if there is already a joplin instance running. **Don't use your default joplin profile!** By default, a joplin instance is started inside xvfb.
 This takes some time, but works for CI.

 ## :book: Changelog

+### Master

+- Rename the client API.
+It should be used by `from joppy.client_api import ClientApi` instead of `from joppy.client_api import ClientApi` now.
+- Add support for the server API.
+It should be used by `from joppy.server_api import ServerApi`.

 ### 0.2.3